 Let’s get started!

-Configuring the network
+Configuring the network Link to heading

 This blog post will only cover connecting to a laptop that is on the same local network!
 I strongly discourage allowing connections from the internet because of security reasons.
 To set up something like this, I would recommend using a virtual private network like Tailscale or other solutions.